yeyanchao/oer.epubcss/README.rst

 - counters for numbering sections, figures, tables, etc
 - the content property (used to replace the contents of a tag)
 - looking up text elsewhere (target-text)
+- moving content later in the document (move-to)

 Specifically, this supports: